lewagon/dotfiles/04-Front-End/03-Bootstrap/02-Bootstrap-prototyping/README.md

 <a href="#" class="btn btn-primary">I'm a button now!</a>
 ```

+You should **not use any css** for this exercise, only the bootstrap classes!
+That is why we have not given you a `css` folder 😉.

 ## Further suggestions & resources

 - Make sure to use the [Bootstrap documentation](https://getbootstrap.com/docs/4.2), they have a lot more to offer than `btn` classes!